If you have dry eye, you may experience redness, stinging, or a gritty sensation in your eyes.

 Dry eye can be temporary or chronic.
 It occurs when your tear glands don’t produce enough tears or when your tears evaporate too quickly.

-Some people see a reduction in their symptoms with home remedies and over-the-counter or prescription eye drops.
-Reducing your symptoms also involves understanding the underlying causes so that you can prevent or avoid them.
+Some people see a reduction in their symptoms with home remedies and over-the-counter (OTC) or prescription eye drops.
+It’s also important to understand the underlying causes so that you can prevent or manage them.

 Here are 15 common causes of chronic dry eye.

 Even though anyone can have dry eye, this condition becomes more common the older you get.
 Dry eye tends to affect people over the age of 50 because tear production declines with age.

 This type of dry eye can’t be prevented, but using artificial tears on a regular basis can provide extra lubrication to coat your eyes and relieve dryness.

 Tears are composed of oil, water, and mucus.
 Certain medications, however, can reduce mucus production and contribute to chronic dry eye.

 These include antihistamines, antidepressants, diuretics, and beta-blockers used to treat hypertension.

 If you take a medication and experience eye dryness, talk to your doctor.
 Ask about an alternative medication or a lower dose to help reduce your dry eye.